Gibson guitar serial numbers are, like a lot of serial number systems from guitar manufacturers, a complicated beast.

 FAQs Gibson Guitar Serial Numbers

-The easiest way to check a Gibson serial number is to do so against the already established data that Gibson has so kindly included on their website.
+The easiest way to check Gibson serial numbers is to do so against the already established data that Gibson has so kindly included on their website.
 Once you have found the serial number on the back of the headstock, then you can use this to find out the history of your particular guitar, where it was produced, and in what year.
 The serial number themselves are preceded by two digits which attempt to delineate the individual year that the guitar was produced.
 For example, a guitar produced in 1975 would be preceded by the number 99, a guitar produced in 1976 would be preceded by the number 00, and a guitar produced in 1977 would be preceded by the number 06.
 If you are lucky enough to own an older Gibson, your guitar might not even have a serial number.
 It might have been constructed before this was even a common practice!

 If you have one of the main Gibson body shapes like an SG or a Les Paul, then they should not be too difficult to identify.
 The main difficulty comes when trying to identify one of the many, many ES-335 type guitars that Gibson has manufactured.
 That being said, though, there are so many permutations of the SG and the Les Paul (the latter especially), so many artist editions and custom shop copies, that it is hard to know for sure which specific version of a guitar you have.
 In these instances, it can be particularly useful to do some investigating into the serial number of a particular instrument.
 This is typically found on the back of the headstock, the preceding digits of which can be useful in finding out the specific year that the guitar was produced.

 Gibson has gone through a series of different ways of categorizing and serializing their manufacture of guitars.
-Between 1975 and 1977, for example, the serial numbers would have been preceded by two digits which were indicative of the year in which they were produced.
+Between 1975 and 1977, for example, the Gibson serial numbers would have been preceded by two digits which were indicative of the year in which they were produced.
 Thus, the number 99 preceded the serial number of a guitar manufactured in 1975, just as the number 00 did for a guitar made in 1976, and the number 06 for a guitar made in 1977.
-In 1977, however, things changed and Gibson launched their so-called most sustainable numbering system.
+In 1977, however, things changed.
+Gibson launched their so-called most sustainable numbering system.
 This was an eight-digit number whose first and fifth digits represent the year in which the instrument was manufactured.
 All of this will have to be taken with a pinch of salt, for they have since changed their serial system several times, using a five-digit system from 1989 to 1999, and then a six-digit system since 2000.

 Gibson has always been using serial numbers to catalog the production of their guitars via a serial system, though this has been done by them far from consistently.
 Thus, there are plenty of guitars constructed between 1902 and 1976 that do not have either a serial number or a Factory Order Number with which to search for their specific history.
 It was in the 1960s that Gibson started to take this aspect of manufacture at least a little more seriously, establishing a new serial number system in 1961 that embossed a serial number into all of the instruments that they manufactured.